shuwang127/SRCNN_Cpp/README.md

 ## latest update
 * OpenCV4 compatibility updated.
+* Supporting macOS universal binary.

 ## non-openCV model, libsrcnn
 * **libsrcnn** is a stand-alone library that no dependancy with OpenCV.
 * it is about 4 times more faster than OpenCV model, and currently it was moved to [libsrcnn](https://github.com/rageworx/libsrcnn) repository.
-* Notice: this project contains old version of libsrcnn.
+* ~Notice: this project contains old version of libsrcnn.~ removed.

 ### Bug Notice
  Original source SRCNN has bug at final merge process, and this source code also got same bug, too.
 Recommend to use my another library based on this project,  [libsrcnn](https://github.com/rageworx/libsrcnn).